debjitpal5040/ML_Algorithms/README.md

 # ML_Algoritms
- Repository for Machine Learning Algorithms
+This is a repository for Machine Learning Algorithms.